-IMPORTANT UPDATE — Feb.
-24, 2020: The U.S. Department of Homeland Security’s new public charge rule took effect on Feb.
+IMPORTANT UPDATE: The U.S. Department of Homeland Security’s new public charge rule took effect on Feb.
 24, 2020, and applies nationwide, including in Illinois.
-On Feb.
-21, the U.S. Supreme Court allowed the rule to temporarily take effect in Illinois — following the Supreme Court’s Jan.
-27 ruling that excluded Illinois — while legal challenges to the rule remain pending.
+On June 10, an appeals court temporarily blocked the government from enforcing the rule in Illinois, but a Supreme Court ruling in Feb. overrides this latest decision, allowing the rule to remain in effect in Illinois.

 The new rule affects people applying for green cards and visas from within the United States, through a process known as “Adjustment of Status.”
 For those applying for green cards and visas from outside the United States — through “Consular Processing” — see this Boundless guide.